-- I have read the Family Handbook and understand and agree to follow the guidelines and policies when using the services of Associated Recreation Council and Seattle Parks and Recreation Community Center partnership programs. - If I have questions, comments or concerns about staff, policies or practices I will address them with the Director and/or Seattle Parks and Recreation staff at the community center. - I understand that my child must be registered, and all required enrollment forms must be completed before my child can attend. - I have been given a site tour. - I received a brief program orientation. - I have read the information about concussion injuries and prevention. - I understand that it is my responsibility to provide my child with sunscreen and apply it prior to camp.
+- I have read the Family Handbook and understand and agree to follow the guidelines and policies when using the services of Associated Recreation Council and Seattle Parks and Recreation Community Center partnership programs. - If I have questions, comments or concerns about staff, policies or practices I will address them with the Director and/or Seattle Parks and Recreation staff at the community center. - I understand that my child must be registered, and all required enrollment forms must be completed before my child can attend. - I have been given a site tour. - Please note that site tours may be limited and/or not allowed due to COVID-19 protocols during the pandemic. - I received a brief program orientation. - I have read the information about concussion injuries and prevention. - I understand that it is my responsibility to provide my child with sunscreen and apply it prior to camp.